PR To Get Rs14 Bln For Flood Devastated Infrastructure Rehabilitation - UrduPoint

 PR To Get Rs14 Bln For Flood Devastated Infrastructure Rehabilitation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Dec, 2022 ) :Pakistan Railways would soon get around Rs 14 billion from the Federal government for rehabilitation of its infrastructure massively damaged by the devastating rains and flood in Balochistan.
+ISLAMABAD, Jan 1 (UrduPoint / Pakistan Point News - 1st Jan, 2023 ) :Pakistan Railways would soon get around Rs 14 billion from the Federal government for the rehabilitation of its infrastructure massively damaged by the devastating rains and flood in Balochistan.

 "The funds will only be utilized for rebuilding of the railway infrastructure damaged in Balochistan province," an official in the Ministry of Railways told APP.